 |

 Trocars (5-10 mm. tube cylinders) are inserted through the thumb-size ports and, through one of these trocars, a flexible fiber-optic scope with a lens (lighted magnifying video-camera) at the tip is inserted.
 This will send real time and live images (high definition) to a TV monitor for everyone in the operating room to view as the surgeon manipulates the various instruments to perform the surgery.
-Through the other ports are inserted the long stem needle (suture) holder, scissors, grasping/dissecting instrument, endoknife, suction tip, etc. The images on the monitor are magnified to about 5 times the normal size of the structures for easier surgery.

-After surgery, patient will be taken to the recovery room to allow the effects of anaesthesia to wear off and subsequently warded for post-operative care.
+After surgery, patients will be taken to the recovery room to allow the effects of anaesthesia to wear off and subsequently warded for post-operative care.
 Assessment and treatment of pre-cancers including vulvoscopy, colposcopy and loop excision.

-After surgery, patient may not be able to eat or drink for a few hours and will be put on an intravenous drip.
+After surgery, the patient may not be able to eat or drink for a few hours and will be put on an intravenous drip.

 Although the recovery period may vary, depending on the type of surgery performed, most patients feel well enough to resume their normal activities and return to work a week after the operation.
 Your doctor will advise when you can take up more vigorous activities and sports.